caninereason/wink/README.md

 Google sheets and Google Docs - To draw up user stories and writing up content for html pages.

-Codeanywhere - For version control
+Vscode - For version control

 Github - To save and store the files for the website